Transferring between sparse and dense matching via probabilistic reweighting: Abstract

 \section{Abstract}

 Detector-based and detector-free matchers are only applicable within their respective sparsity ranges.
-To improve adaptability of existing matchers, this paper introduces a novel probabilistic reweighting method.
+To improve the adaptability of existing matchers, this paper introduces a novel probabilistic reweighting method.
 Our method is applicable to Transformer-based matching networks and adapts them to different sparsity levels without altering network parameters.
-The reweighting approach adjusts attention weights and matching scores using detection probabilities of features.
-And we prove that the reweighted matching network is the asymptotic limit of detector-based matching network.
+The reweighting approach adjusts attention weights and matching scores through feature detection probabilities.
+We prove that the reweighted matching network is asymptotically equivalent to the detector-based matching network.
 Furthermore, we propose a sparse training and pruning pipeline for detector-free networks based on reweighting.
-Reweighted versions of SuperGlue, LightGlue, and LoFTR are implemented and evaluated across different levels of sparsity.
-Experiments show that the reweighting method improves pose accuracy of detector-based matchers on dense features.
-And the performance of reweighted sparse LoFTR is comparable to detector-based matchers, demonstrating good flexibility in balancing accuracy and computational complexity.
+Reweighted versions of SuperGlue, LightGlue, and LoFTR are implemented and evaluated on matching tasks including relative pose estimation and visual localization across different levels of sparsity.
+Experiments show that the reweighted dense matching improves the pose accuracy of detector-based matchers in low-texture indoor scenes.
+The performance of reweighted sparse LoFTR is comparable to detector-based matchers, demonstrating flexibility in balancing accuracy and computational complexity.